Summer’s on its way! Gardening tips for May

-- Water tomatoes and peppers everyday and feed at regular intervals, with a high potash feed.
+- Water tomatoes and peppers daily; feed with a high potash feed.

-- Plant cucumbers at the end of May – to avoid cold/wet compost conditions which can kill the plants.
+- Plant cucumbers in late May to avoid cold/wet compost conditions which can kill the plants.

-- Sow sweetcorn, French beans and runner beans; but only plant out after the danger of frost.
+- Sow sweetcorn, French beans and runner beans; but only plant outside after the danger of frost.

-- Hanging baskets and containers can be made up now, but keep them in the greenhouse until weather conditions improve.
+- Prepare hanging baskets and containers in the greenhouse until weather conditions improve.
 Wind can do more damage than frost!
 The larger the basket, the better the end result.
 Always use high quality all peat compost – such as the Levington M2 Professional.

 Geraniums will give the best show in a sunny spot whether in a basket of as a bedding plant.
 Pendular begonias, petunias and fuchsias prefer shelter and some shade.
-The most reliable basket plant is the single continental balcony type of geranium, especially in a long hot summer.
+The most reliable basket plant is the geranium, especially in a long hot summer.

 In the Vegetable Garden

-- Plant out those beans, sweetcorn and courgettes.
+- Plant beans, sweetcorn and courgettes.
 A wigwam made up of 4 x 8ft canes is probably the best runner bean support to avoid wind damage.

 - May is a good time to set out Brussels sprouts and leeks for harvesting in early Winter.

-- Also, this is the best month for sowing main crop carrots, to protect them from carrot fly cover with fleece.
+- Sow main crop carrots, protect them from carrot fly by covering with fleece.

 In the Flower Garden

-- Pull out spring bedding plants that are now past their best.
+- Remove spring bedding plants that are now past their best.
 Then fork in a plant feed dressing of “Growmore” fertiliser before setting out the summer garden bedding plants.

 - With the demise of “Bizzie Lizzie” due to the mildew problem, a good alternative for the shady border or container is the New Guinea type of Impatiens, which are free from the disease.
 For an outstanding summer bedding plant, do not forget the small-flowered Begonia Semperflorens.
 It is very tough, needs no deadheading – also rabbits and deer do not eat them.

-- Dahlias can be planted to fill in the gaps, giving flowers until late into the summer.
+- Plant Dahlias to fill in the gaps, thety will flower until late into the summer.

-- Spring and early summer flowering shrubs should be pruned just as the flowers fade.
+- Prune spring and early summer flowering shrubs as the flowers fade.

-- Water your planted hanging baskets and plants in containers every day.
-REMEMBER that rain does nothing for baskets and wind dries, just as much as the sun.
+- Water hanging baskets and plants in containers daily.
+REMEMBER that rain doesn’t effectively water baskets and wind dries them out just as much as the sun.
 Feed twice a week, to the manufacturer’s instructions.

 If you require any more advice, gardening tips for May, or want to see our large selection of spring and summer bedding plants, then please come and visit the nursery we are open every day 9 am until 6 pm.
 Or you can contact us through the form on our website at WoolpitNurseries.co.uk